-I really love to eat seafood, especially clams.
-Any kind of seafood can satisfy my taste buds.
-But I would like to have some clams stored in the freezer so I can cook it anytime I want.
-I would like to know if I can freeze clams.
-If so, how will I freeze it properly?
-You are asking if you can freeze clams and how to store it properly.
+I enjoy eating seafood, particularly clams.
+Any type of seafood can satisfy my taste buds.
+But I’d like to keep some clams in the freezer so I can cook them whenever I want.
+I’m wondering if I can freeze clams.
+If so, how will I properly freeze it?

 Can You Freeze Clams?

-Live clams should be cooked within three days.
-Make sure that the shells are closed.
-Opened shells mean that clams are dead and should be tossed.
+It’s best to cook live clams within three days of purchasing them.
+Check that the shells are closed.
+Opened shells indicate that the clams are dead and should be discarded.

-Frozen clams in shells or clam meat should be thawed in the fridge for about 6 hours before using.
-You should only thaw the portion that you will be cooking.
-Thawed out clams cannot be re-frozen.
+Frozen clams in shells or clam meat should be refrigerated for 6 hours before use.
+You should only thaw the portion you intend to cook.
+Clams that have thawed cannot be re-frozen.

-You can also cook the clams first and then freeze it afterwards.
-However, frozen cooked clams can be a little tough and rubbery than frozen fresh clams.
+You can also cook the clams ahead of time and then freeze them.
+Frozen cooked clams, on the other hand, can be a little tougher and rubbery than frozen fresh clams.

-Make sure that you rinse the clams in cold water before freezing.
-Though fresh and live clams are best for cooking, freezing is a good way to preserve it.
+Before freezing the clams, make sure to rinse them in cold water.
+Though fresh and live clams are best for cooking, freezing is an excellent way to store them.

 How to Freeze and Store Clams

-To keep clams fresh, you should do the following steps in freezing live clams.
+To keep clams fresh, take the following steps when freezing live clams.

-If you choose to keep clams in shells, you must make sure that the shells are closed.
-Opened shells mean that the clams are dead.
-Clams in shells can keep in the freezer for about 3 months.
+If you want to keep clams in their shells, make sure the shells are closed.
+Opened shells indicate that the clams have died.
+Clams in shell can be stored in the freezer for up to 3 months.

 - Rinse clams in cold water.